frapank/G0wm/README.md

 ./status_gen        # choose the modules, order and format
 ```

-Both generators create a backup before replacing an existing file.
+`status_gen` creates a backup before replacing an existing file.

 The available modules are listed in the status text section of
 [docs/features.md](docs/features.md), and `status.conf` documents its own